ptolemybarnes/galactical-relations-koans/README.md

 - A spaceship has many astronauts, via crewings.
 - Astronauts have many spaceships, via crewings.
 - A spaceship can have a captain.
-- An astronaut can be captain of a spaceship.
+- An astronaut can be a captain of a spaceship.

 #### Epsilon
 - Suns have many moons, through planets.